thamain1/All-Signs-Website/docs/ADMIN_SETUP.md

 5. You can edit the title, alt text, and tags after upload

 ### Storage Bucket
 The first time you upload an image, a storage bucket called `media-library` will be created automatically.
+Storage policies have been configured to:
+- Allow admin users to upload, update, and delete files
+- Allow public read access so images display on your site

 If uploads fail:
+1. Ensure you're logged in as an admin user (check your profile role in database)

-1. Check that your Supabase project has storage enabled
+2. Check that your Supabase project has storage enabled
-2. Verify RLS policies allow admin users to upload
+3. Verify the storage policies are in place (run the latest migration)
-3. Check browser console for specific error messages
+4. Check browser console for specific error messages
+5. Try logging out and back in to refresh your session

 ## Using Content Slots